Automattic/kue/Readme.md

 ["5", "7", "10"]
 ```

-By default kue indexes the whole Job data object for searching, but this can be customized via calling `Job#searchKeys` to tell kue which keys on Job data to create index for.
+By default kue indexes the whole Job data object for searching, but this can be customized via calling `Job#searchKeys` to tell kue which keys on Job data to create index for:

 ```javascript
 var kue = require('kue');